Last updated on September 21st, 2023 at 12:38 pm

 Human interaction

-Considering the population of ourselves and the honeybee, human and swarm interaction instances are relatively low but seem to be on the rise in recent years.
+Considering the population of us and the honey bee, human and swarm interaction is still rare but seems to be on the rise in recent years.

-This could be due to a considerable increase in urban beekeeping or the exceptionally high temperatures we have been experiencing in late spring and early summer.
+This could be due to increased urban beekeeping or the exceptionally high temperatures we’ve been experiencing in late spring and early summer.

-On the whole, honeybees are generally fairly calm during their swarming period.
-Despite its somewhat threatening look, a whirl of bees remains fairly docile.
+On the whole, honeybees are reasonably calm during their swarming period.
+Despite its somewhat threatening look, a buzzing bee whirl remains pretty docile.

 The swarm will only attack in defence if they feel intimidated or if the queen is threatened (like when you see morons dousing them with a hose pipe).

-If you come across a swarm in an urban environment where they are a threat to themselves or other people, your best course of action is to contact a local beekeeper in the hope they have a vacant hive to which they can be transported.
+If you come across a swarm in an urban environment where they are a threat to themselves or other people, your best course of action is to contact a local beekeeper in the hope they have a vacant hive.

-You can use the British Bee Keeping Associations’ handy little tool to locate a nearby swarm collector.
+If you can’t find anything immediately online, you can use the British Bee Keeping Association’s handy little tool to locate a nearby swarm collector.

 Conclusion

-If you’ve enjoyed this short read, make sure not to miss our other fascinating dive into the world of bees waiting below.
+If you’ve enjoyed this short read, don’t miss our other fascinating dive into the world of bees waiting below.